alien4cloud/mesos-tosca-blueprints/README.md

 - As Mesos is designed to make the best use of its resources, it is recommended to use fewer, large instances (such like m4 flavors) instead of many small ones.
 - For clusters up to several thousands of nodes, having 3 Masters in HA-mode is perfectly fine.
 To ensure a proper Zookeeper **quorum**, the number of masters must always be an odd number.
 - Provided templates are for testing purposes and may not be fitted for production.
-- You can access Aurora & Mesos UI using the Mesos Master Attribute _external_url_.
+- You can access Aurora, Mesos and Marathon UIs using the Attribute *external_url*.
-- About the *scripts* directory : this contains scripts designed at an early stage to install a Mesos cluster.
-They are kept here for reference but should be removed from this repository in the future.